 - Cork (in Irish Corcaígh) is the largest of the Irish counties at a size of 7,459 square kilometers, with many stretches sparsely settled.
 County town is Cork City, though those living in the city tend to see themselves as quite distinct from rural Corkonians.
 The numberplate indicator letter is C. Favourite nickname of Cork is “the Rebel County“.
 Within the GAA, players from Cork are also known as (simply) “Leesiders” or (slightly insulting) “Donkey Eaters” – apparently Corkmen were prone to eat anything during the Great Famine of the 19th century.
 The name Cork describes literally marshy ground - which still holds true in many parts, with flooding being an unwelcome yet regular occasion.
 An introduction to County Cork can be found elsewhere.

 - Kerry (in Irish Ciarraí) is the most tourist-friendly county in Munster (and maybe all Ireland), the famed Ring of Kerry being a must-do road trip.
 Though the county boasts 4,701 square kilometers, most tourists tend to favor a relatively small area near the Atlantic Ocean and around the lakes of Killarney.
 County town is Tralee (famed for roses), numberplate indicator letters are KY (Kerry).
 Though the common nickname for Kerry is “the Kingdom”, the name in itself references the “descendants of Ciar”.
-More information on County Kerry and Killarney can be found by following the links.
+More information on County Kerry and Killarney can be found online as well.